mdmourao/next-paginas-soltas/README.md

 # Open issues

+Problems with routes that use proxy or serverless to APIs:
+* Municipios page uses `useSWR` to fetch `https://api.carrismetropolitana.pt/[endpoint]`. works well!
+* GIRA has CORS limitations. built a proxy server. it fetches correctly. but the page does not manage receive the data. it shows continuously "Loading bikeLanesData..."
-* `useSWR` is not working properly in IPMA with proxy server, although proxy server is working well for GIRA pages. for weather, json is hardcoded.
+* IPMA has CORS limitations. `useSWR` is not working properly with proxy server, although proxy server is working well for GIRA pages. for IPMA weather, is not working, the JSON being imported from `/public/gira.json`.
+* created serverless functions in `/app/api` folder. but is not working. for example, for GIRA, route `/api/gira/availability` is not answering, it shows continuously "Loading bikeLanesData..."

 # Paginas soltas, Next.js App